 See bottom page for FAQ and known issues.
 Before asking please check if it’s about anything that is addressed in the FAQ or known issue section.
 Thank you!

 What about JPEG?

 I am asked a lot if I can add JPEG, and the answer is no. Due to how JPEG is encoded, basically data depends on previous data, automated repair isn’t possible.
 As the start of the JPEG data is lost, the data we do have is a continuation of this lost data.
 Repair is possible to some degree, but it requires the human eye.
 My generic JPEG Repair software can help you repair JPEGs affected by STOP/DJVU, but it’s manual process and has to be done file by file.
-This video shows an example repair using JPEG-Repair.
-JPEG-Repair is shareware (not free).
+Example repair using JPEG-Repair.
+JPEG-Repair is shareware (not free):

 Now browse to folder containing your STOP/DJVU encrypted or the reference file.
 You can either use a patient file or reference file to test if this particular video type can be repaired by Media_Repair or not.

 – Click to verify selected video file is candidate for repair.
 You can either use the reference file or a corrupt file.
 If Media_Repair reports it can try repairing the file it is not a guarantee the file will actually be repaired.
 If it can be repaired depends in several factors such as the reference file being a good match and the size of the patient file.
 If it tells you it can not repair the file though it’s pretty much a guarantee the repair will fail.

 Once you have confirmed your video files are candidates for repair, and you have selected a reference file, browse to the folder containing the patient file(s).

 These may look like open doors waiting to be kicked, but it is really the type of questions I receive.
 Please use common sense; if the file type requires a reference file and you don’t have one, there is nothing I can do about that.